sachera/factorio-deadlocks-stacking-for-pyanodon/README.md

 # How to build

-- Download pyanadons mods to extract and generate the stacked item images.
+- Download Pyanodons mods to extract and generate the stacked item images.
 Make sure to download both, the mod itself as well as the corresponding image pack.
 	Latest known working Versions (mod / imagepack):
   | mod                 | version | imagepack version |